jennfshr/vnc2hpc/README.md

 `which vnc2hpc`

-*Alternative approach (perhaps preferable) is to clone the repository to your local machine, that way, the directory will already by in place, and a simple `git pull` while sitting in that directory will update your software to the latest stable version.*
+*The preferred approach is to clone the repository to your local machine, that way, the directory will already by in place, and a simple `git pull` while sitting in that directory will update your software to the latest stable version.*

 Again, if you do this, be sure to adjust the `export PATH` command in your .bashrc to prepend PATH with the bin subdirectory of the repository, where the vnc2hpc script is in the repository.